 Whether they know it or not, most organizations, large or small, are using the public cloud.
 However, there are several compelling reasons why a private cloud might be in their best interest:

 - Better long-term ROI.
 Many people initially think building a private cloud infrastructure is too expensive, and while the initial investment in upfront infrastructure and capital equipment is larger, the operating costs drop significantly thereafter.
 In fact, even leasing a private cloud versus building the infrastructure is more cost-feasible.
 In our financial analysis of public versus private cloud models, we found that the three-year cumulative total investment for a public cloud can be almost double that of a private cloud computing model.
-(You can check out our full financial analysis of public versus private cloud infrastructures in this blog.)

 - Data security management.
 Data is the life-blood of many organizations.
 A private cloud allows you keep sensitive data behind your firewall and outside the public domain.
 Migrating data to a private cloud is easy, and it remains safe and secure (to the extent that your private network is secure).
 That’s why a private cloud computing model is the only cloud choice for companies with data compliance mandates.